orchest/orchest/docs/source/fundamentals/jobs.rst

 .. note::
    💡 Write data and large artifacts to the special ``/data`` directory as they would otherwise be included in the snapshot, taking up unnessecary space.
+Alternatively, you can include the artifacts in your ``.gitignore`` as the ignored patterns are not copied to the snapshot.

 .. _parametrize pipeline section:

 Parametrizing pipelines and steps
 ---------------------------------
 Before we get into jobs, it is good to first cover the notion of parametrizing your pipeline and your pipeline steps.
-A job runs a specific pipeline for a set of parameters, these parameters have to be defined first before you can set their value for a job.
+A job runs a specific pipeline for a given set of parameters.
+If you define multiple values for the same parameter, then the job will run the pipeline once for every combination of parameter values.
+First you need to define the possible parameters that your pipeline can take for inputs.
 We allow you to define parameters for:

 * Pipelines.
 The parameters and corresponding values will be available in every step of the pipeline.
 * Pipeline steps.
 The parameters will only be accessible by the step they are defined for.

+Different pipeline runs that are part of the same job are completely isolated from a scheduling perspective and do not affect each others state.

 .. note::
    💡 Unlike :ref:`environment variables <environment variables>`, name collisions between pipeline